tdeva14/perfSight/README.md

 **Lightweight, Modular Performance Monitoring Tool for Embedded Systems**

-perfSight is a professional-grade, plugin-based performance monitoring solution designed for embedded devices and resource-constrained systems.
+perfSight is a plugin-based performance monitoring solution designed for embedded devices and resource-constrained systems.
 It provides real-time metric collection with support for multiple output formats and future cloud integration capabilities.

 ## Features